pdxdave/data_structures_algo_1/README.md

 #### Stengths: Static arrays are great because they allow fast lookups and fast appends 0(1).
 #### Weaknesses: The primary weakness of a static array is that it has a fixed size.
 Another weakness is the linear time insertions and deletions

+- Slicing an array cost: you are actually allocating a new list.
+Second, you copy all of the items in your slice from the original array into the newly allocated list.
+This means that you have an O(n) time cost (for the copying) and an O(n) space cost for the newly allocated list.